 Being a kinship caregiver is hard work.
-We are here to help you understand your responsibilities and help you fulfill them.
-These pages outline the legal requirements and rights of licensed kinship caregivers.
-Unlicensed kinship caregivers should also follow these guidelines.
+We are here to help you know your responsibilities and help you meet them.
+These pages explain the legal requirements and rights of licensed kinship caregivers.
+All kinship caregivers should follow this guidance.

 Child Health and Safety

-Home conditions Health and medicine Drugs and alcohol Weapons at home Report health and safety incidents
+Home conditions Health and medicine Drugs and alcohol Weapons at home Report health and safety events

 Child Well-Being

-Prudent parenting Working with the caseworker Discipline and restraint Food and clothing for the child or youth Child or youth's belongings Education Transporting the child or youth Supervision and monitoring
+Prudent parenting Working with a caseworker Discipline and restraint Food and clothing Child or youth's belongings Education Transporting the child or youth Supervision and monitoring

 Supporting the Child or Youth